thomascrha/pipelam/README.md

 This tool differs from wob in several different ways:

  - It uses gkt4 and gtk4-layer-shell for displaying the overlay.
- - This overlay is customisable using the JSON payload you write into the FIFO file bow is listening to.
+ - This overlay is customisable using the JSON payload you write into the FIFO file pipelam is listening to.
     - It as two different types of overlays: `text` and `image`.
     - You can set the position, size, colour, font, text, image, etc. of the overlay.
     - The overlay uses [pango](https://developer.gnome.org/pango/stable/) for text rendering.